qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 to manually assign the correct CRS to the layer.
 For PostGIS layers, QGIS uses the spatial reference identifier that was specified when that PostGIS layer was created.
 For data supported by OGR or GDAL, QGIS relies on the presence of a recognized means of specifying the CRS.
-For instance, in the case of Shapefiles, this is a file containing the Well-Known Text (:index:`WKT`) representation of the layer's CRS.
+For instance, for the Shapefile format this is a file containing the Well-Known Text (:index:`WKT`) representation of the layer's CRS.
 This projection file has the same base name as the :file:`.shp` file and a :file:`.prj` extension.
-For example, a Shapefile named :file:`alaska.shp` would have a corresponding projection file named :file:`alaska.prj`.
+For example, :file:`alaska.shp` would have a corresponding projection file named :file:`alaska.prj`.